sony/nnabla-c-runtime/doc/DEVELOPMENT.md

 Here is some rules and notes for implementation.

-## Coding convensions.
+## Coding conventions.

-Since the code is automatically formatted at compile time, user does not have to mension about the indentation depth, parenthesis position and so on.
+Since the code is automatically formatted at compile time, user does not have to mention about the indentation depth, parenthesis position and so on.